Running Out: Can Fast Food Favorites Beat Supply Shortages?

 “We are experiencing temporary supply shortages of some of our products in the U.S,” Starbucks spokesperson Nicholas Sampogna said.
 “Specific items vary by market and store, and some stores will experience outages of various items at the same time.
 These supply chain disruptions are industry-wide, and Starbucks is not immune.”

 Meanwhile, consumers the world over are dealing with the unavailability of staple items on store shelves.

 “It is difficult to get the shipment of raw goods from other parts of the world because of COVID and shortages of shipping containers and delays in the shipping industry,” said Andrea Sordi, academic director for the executive MBA in global supply chain management at the University of Tennessee-Knoxville.

 “Adding on to that, the world had a huge increase in their consumption.
 With lockdowns, people were not going to restaurants and eating out.
-There has been a huge increase in demand of ready-to-eat and pickup food,” Sordi said.
+There has been a huge increase in demand for ready-to-eat and pick-up food,” Sordi said

 In addition to foodstuffs, fast food companies and small businesses are also running out of paper bags, takeout containers and straws.
 Sales of paper used to make takeout bags were up 12 percent in 2020, according to the American Forest and Paper Association, largely due to the closing of in-store dining during the height of the pandemic and the related rise in takeout orders.

 Grocery stores are also struggling to stock staple food items, including soup and canned or frozen vegetables.
 This is due to a spike in demand for products with a long shelf life in addition to supply chain shortages.